vree-sdk/documentation/docs/FAQ.md

 __How do I create a VRee account?__
-Please [register](https://developer.vree.world/dashboard/register) with your Unity Asset Store email or contact info@vree.world
+For now please contact info@vree.world for your request.

 # General
 __What is the VRee SDK?__